Gauge invariance of radiative jet functions in the position-space formulation of SCET: Introduction

 The remainder of this paper is organized as follows.
 In Sec.~\ref{sec:Preliminaries}, we establish the notations and conventions that we use throughout this paper.
-In Sec.~\ref{sec:ward}, we present the Lagrangians of Refs.~\cite{Beneke:2002ph, Beneke:2002ni}, discuss the associated Ward identities in lowest-order perturbation theory, and identify the sources of violations of gauge invariance in the ``missing diagrams.''
-In Sec.~\ref{sec:radiative-BCDF}, we use the Lagrangians of Refs.~\cite{Beneke:2002ph, Beneke:2002ni} to compute radiative jet functions in the Feynman gauge and in the light-cone gauge at lowest order in perturbation theory, and we show that these two gauges give different results, verifying the violation of gauge invariance.
-In Sec.~\ref{sec:gauge-inv-lagrangian} we construct, at relative order $\lambda^2$, new gauge-invariant Lagrangians that connect a soft quark to a hard-collinear quark.
-In Sec.~\ref{sec:all-orders-gauge-inv}, we argue that the order-$\lambda^1$ Lagrangian and the new order-$\lambda^2$ Lagrangians are gauge invariant to all orders in perturbation theory.
-We construct radiative jet functions that follow from the new gauge-invariant Lagrangians in Section~\ref{sec:radiative-new}, and we calculate these radiative jet functions in the Feynman gauge and in the light-cone gauge in lowest-order perturbation theory, verifying that the radiative jet functions are invariant with respect to these gauge choices.
-In Sec.~\ref{sec:label-momentum}, we discuss the gauge invariance of the label-momentum formulation of SCET and find that certain versions of this formulation evade the gauge-invariance problem that we identify in this paper.
+In Sec.~\ref{sec:ward}, we present the Lagrangians of Refs.~\cite{Beneke:2002ph, Beneke:2002ni}, discuss the associated Ward identities in lowest-order perturbation theory, and identify the sources of violations of gauge invariance as the ``missing diagrams.''
+In Sec.~\ref{sec:radiative-BCDF}, we use the BCDF Lagrangians to compute radiative jet functions in the Feynman gauge and in the light-cone gauge at lowest order in perturbation theory, and we show that these two gauges give different results, verifying the violation of gauge invariance.
+In Sec.~\ref{sec:gauge-inv-lagrangian} we modify the BCDF Lagrangians at relative order $\lambda^2$ to obtain gauge-invariant Lagrangians that connect a soft quark to a hard-collinear quark.
+In Sec.~\ref{sec:all-orders-gauge-inv}, we argue that the order-$\lambda^1$ Lagrangian and the modified order-$\lambda^2$ Lagrangians are gauge invariant to all orders in perturbation theory.
+We construct radiative jet functions that follow from the modified gauge-invariant Lagrangians in Sec.~\ref{sec:radiative-new}, and we calculate these radiative jet functions in the Feynman gauge and in the light-cone gauge in lowest-order perturbation theory, verifying that the radiative jet functions are invariant with respect to these gauge choices.
+In Sec.~\ref{sec:label-momentum}, we observe that certain versions of the label-momentum formulation of SCET evade the gauge-invariance problem that we identify in this paper.
 Finally, we summarize and discuss our results in Sec.~\ref{sec:discussion}.